siddhant012/Open-AI-Gym-colab/README.md

 # Open-AI-Gym-colab
-A collection of colab notebooks for several environments in the Open AI Gym.
+A collection of colab notebooks that implement RL based agents for several environments in Open AI Gym.